 Use smart cut and paste: When selected, this option causes PowerPoint to adjust the spacing of words and

-words or objects that appear before or after the content that you paste.
-Clear this check box if you want to cancel this
+other words or objects that appear before or after the content that you paste.
+Deselect this check box if you want to

-Show Paste Options buttons: Select this check box to show the Paste Options button, as
+Show Paste Options buttons when content is pasted: Select this check box to show the Paste

 Figure 4: Paste Options button